RTI-BDI/ros2bdi_build_workspace/README.md

     python3 scripts/local_simulation_server.py
     ```

+    On macOS
+    ```console
+    export WEBOTS_HOME=/Applications/Webots.app
+    python3 scripts/local_simulation_server.py
+    ```

+5. Network configuration (Only for macOS):

     On MAC, because docker is executed as a VM, network is isolated.
 So we need to forward request from docker VM to host machine.
-Use scripts for simplicity:
-    ```console
-    scripts/run_on_mac.sh
-    ```

-    When on SSH, forward requests on local machine on where local simulation python server is listening for connections.
-Use scripts for simplicity:
-    ```console
-    scripts/run_on_ssh/start.sh
-    ```
-    ```console
-    scripts/run_on_ssh/stop.sh
-    ```
+The forward proxy services 2000 and 1234 allow the local simulation server to connect to the Webots simulator
+    On Linux and Windows, these two proxy services are not needed.
+    In `scripts/forward_service_on_mac/` run `start.sh` and `stop.sh` scripts to start/stop services:

 6. Manually run nodes: